Best cameras for kids and teens – Updated 2021

 Canon Powershot SX70 HS

 The 20.3MP Canon Powershot SX70 HS is another great Bridge Camera, giving you an amazing 65x optical zoom so you can capture everything from distant details to macro shots without lens changes.
-As well as capturing beautiful stills, you can also shoot video in ultra high definition 4K.
-This camera has the ability to use fun automatic settings, as well as the more manual settings for more control.
-Operate in 0 – 40 °C, 10 – 90% humidity and upload your photographs straight to your phone with built in Wifi.
+As well as capturing beautiful stills, you can also shoot video in ultra-high definition 4K.
+This camera has the ability to use fun automatic settings, as well as more manual settings for more control.
+Operate at 0 – 40 °C, 10 – 90% humidity and upload your photographs straight to your phone with built-in Wifi.
 Great for a techy teen who wants to take their photography to the next level.

 Pros: